 Where open space provided on site is to be adopted by Sandwell Council, or where contributions are provided to off-site provision or improvements, maintenance contributions for 15 years for equipped/designated play space and 30 years’ maintenance for all other types of open space will be sought through a S106 legal agreement.
-Maintenance contributions will be calculated using the rates set out in Table 6.
+Maintenance contributions will be calculated using the rates set out in Table 12.

 The open space maintenance contribution excludes the maintenance of fixed sports facilities, which would be in addition.
 The contributions above also exclude tree establishment costs, set-up costs, professional and admin costs.

+Table 12 - Open Space Maintenance Rates